Advertiser Disclosure

 • Points from programs like Chase Ultimate Rewards, American Express Membership Rewards, and Citi ThankYou can be transferred to partners like Singapore Airlines KrisFlyer for direct flights to Singapore.

-• Other options include Alaska Airlines Mileage Plan or ANA Mileage Club for Star Alliance partner flights to Singapore.
+• Other options include Alaska Airlines Mileage Plan for Oneworld or ANA Mileage Club for Star Alliance partner flights to Singapore.

-• There are only a few nonstop routes from all of North America, including flights from Los Angeles (LAX), New York (JFK), Newark (EWR), San Francisco (SFO), Seattle (SEA), and Vancouver (YVR).
+• There are only a few nonstop routes from all of North America, including flights from Los Angeles (LAX), New York (JFK), Newark (EWR), San Francisco (SFO), Seattle (SEA), and Vancouver (YVR) to Singapore.

-Whether you want to experience Michelin-starred street food stalls that are cleaner than most American restaurants, see the futuristic Gardens by the Bay, or enjoy riverside life at Clarke Quay, we have the best ways to fly to Singapore with points and miles.
+Whether you want to experience Michelin-starred street food stalls that are cleaner than most American restaurants, see the futuristic Gardens by the Bay, or enjoy riverside life at Clarke Quay, there are plenty of reasons to visit Singapore.

 Nonstop Flights Between North America and Singapore